zuozhenggh/learning-library/developer-library/converged-db/converged-db-with-ML/MBA/mba.md

     **Result**:
     - In the middle of the SQL Developer window, an empty workflow canvas opens with the name that you specified.
     - On the right-hand side of the interface, the Component Palette tab of the Workflow Editor appears (shown below with a red border).
-    - In addition, three other Oracle Data Miner interface elements are opened:
+    - In addition, three other Oracle Data Miner interface elements are opened.
         * The Thumbnail tab
         * The Workflow Jobs tab
         * The Property Inspector tab